charmoniumQ/thesis/prelim_text/README.md

 ## Scientific clouds

-Scientific clouds facilitate reproducibility by replacing a complex set of operating conditions ("install this, configure that") with a single opeting condition: log in to a cloud system.
+Scientific clouds facilitate reproducibility by replacing a complex set of operating conditions ("install this, configure that") with a single operating condition: log in to a cloud system.
-The cloud system hosts a controlled environment with t rest of the operating conditions already met.
+The cloud system hosts a controlled environment with the rest of the operating conditions already met.

-However, storing the environments and running executis in them is expensive.
+However, storing the environments and running executions in them is expensive.
-Either the users have to pay, in which case the computational environment is not "freely accessible", orome institution may sponsor public-access.
+Either the users have to pay, in which case the computational environment is not "freely accessible", or some institution may sponsor public-access.
-Institutional grants for public-access may be indefinite or it may only last for a certain aunt of time due to funding constraints ([@tbl:sci-clouds]).
+Institutional grants for public-access may be indefinite or it may only last for a certain amount of time due to funding constraints ([@tbl:sci-clouds]).

 \renewcommand{\arraystretch}{1.5}